sougatamaitragit/microservicekubernetes/README.md

   Here I create an user called kops and assign the required accessess.

+5. Create AWS Route 53 - DNS is optional in case , kops version is 1.6.2 or more .
+Kubernetes uses DNS name to lookup etcd and nodes uses DNS to communicate with masters .
+Issue command below to create a Route hosted Zone

+aws route53 create-hosted-zone --name sample.microservice.com --caller-reference 1

-5. Create AWS S3 bucket - Kubernetes clustser's uses AWS S3 bucket's to store information about cluster like Number of Nodes , instance type of each node , kubernetes version .
+6. Create AWS S3 bucket - Kubernetes clustser's uses AWS S3 bucket's to store information about cluster like Number of Nodes , instance type of each node , kubernetes version .
 During cluster formation these states are stored and any subsequent changes in cluster formation are also stored in the bucket.
 To create S3 bucket issue below command -

-    aws s3api create-bucket --bucket kubernetes-microservice-io
+    aws s3 mb s3://bucket.sample.microservice.com

+7. Prepare environment variable -

+export followings

+export KOPS_STATE_STORE=s3://bucket.sample.microservice.com

+export KOPS_CLUSTER_NAME=cluster.sample.microservice.com

+8. If you are using ubuntu please use ssh-keygen commmands to generate rsa key

+9. Create cluster configuration - Issue following commands to create cluster definition .
+This command will not create cluster physcially, instead this will prepare a cluster definition .

+ kops create cluster --node-count=2 --node-size=t2.medium --zones=us-east-1a --name=${KOPS_CLUSTER_NAME}  --ssh-public-key ~/.ssh/id_rsa.pub

+10. Form Physical CLuster - Issue below commands to create physical cluster .

+kops upgrade cluster --name cluster.sample.microservice.com --state s3://bucket.sample.microservice.com --yes

+11. Validate Cluster formation and check connection of kubectl